Moorelands City Programs

 Moorelands City Clubs is a middle school leadership program offered to youth in grades 6 to 8.
 The program helps youth develop leadership and life skills through fun, hands-on experience.

-Available to students at Gulf Stream Public School and Humber Summit Middle School.
+Available to students at Humber Summit Middle School, Gulfstream Public School, and Lawrence Heights Middle School.

 City VITAL Youth